 unfamiliar positioning of the lights had elements of the familiar; therefore, this new learning is incorporated in our thinking and becomes acceptable, reducing our discomfort.
 This familiarity allows us to adapt to the change and adopt it into our lives.

-The difference between human behaviour and the new traffic signal is that with human behaviour there is no one standard.
+The difference between human behaviour and the new traffic signal is that there is no one standard for human behaviour.
 There are accepted developmental milestones, culturally acceptable behaviours and customs, rules of protocol and social interaction; yet, by the very nature of all that is human, there is variation between individuals and groups of individuals.
-The accepted norms, though, are so ingrained into our being that any deviation makes that a difference perceived as “not right.”
+The accepted norms are so ingrained into our being that any deviation makes that difference perceived as “not right.”

 The traffic signal creates a safe place for complex human interaction.
-Our association should create a place for listening to XXY adults and hearing what they want us to deliver.
+Our association should create a place to listen to XXY adults and hear what they want us to deliver.
 We can each provide the environment to explore these issues with open dialogue and mutual respect.